John Vinocur

 John Eli Vinocur (June 17, 1940 – February 6, 2022) was an American journalist, editor, and columnist known for his coverage of international news.
 He was metro editor for The New York Times, after serving as the paper's bureau chief in France and Germany, before becoming the executive editor for the International Herald Tribune.
 Later in his career, he was a columnist for the Tribune and The Wall Street Journal.

 Personal life

 Vinocur was born in Queens on May 17, 1940.
 According to his obit in the New York Times, Vinocur was "the son of Harry Vinocur, a journalist and historian who wrote under the pen name John Stuart, and Helen (Segal) Vinocur, who headed the family philanthropy office of the heiress Rosenwald Ascoli, which was concerned mainly with child welfare."

 He graduated from Forest Hills High School and from Oberlin College in Ohio.

 He was married three times; first to Martine Weill and Elisabeth Schmidt, with both marriages ending in divorce, and then to Harriet Berglund, who he was married to from 1985 onwards.
-He was in a relationship with Jacqueline Shaap at the time he died.
+He was in a relationship with Jacqueline Schaap at the time he died.
 He had four children and lived in Paris at his death.

 Vincour died in Amsterdam from complications of sepsis on February 6, 2022, at the age of 81.